guilhermegscastro/Credit-Risk-Analysis/README.md

 ### 3. Credit Risk Analysis - Logistic Regression.ipynb
 This notebook focuses on building and evaluating a logistic regression model.
 Key steps include:
-- Using the preprocessed data from the first notebook.
+- Using the preprocessed data from the second notebook.
 - Training a logistic regression model to predict loan defaults.
 - Evaluating the model's performance using metrics such as accuracy, precision, recall, and ROC-AUC.
 - Visualizing the results to interpret the model's performance.